 If you can disassemble the bed frame without damaging it — i.e., you don’t have to smash it to pieces, and you can put it back together again — you should do so.
 This makes painting the frame a lot easier.
 You can paint the flat surfaces more evenly and paint every corner.
 Note, however, that disassembling the frame to paint it will take up more space.

-You can always start over if you paint your bed frame the wrong colour.
+You can always start over if you paint your bed frame incorrectly.
 Now that you’ve got some painting experience, you might finish the job faster.
-Using the same finish as before, such as eggshell over eggshell, you won’t have to re-prime the wood.
+You won’t have to re-prime the wood using the same finish as before, such as eggshell over eggshell.
 Just clean it and get going.

 Underestimating the cost

-Painting your frame will be more expensive than you think, and the costs will soon add up.
+Painting your frame will be more expensive than you think, and the costs will soon increase.

 To paint your bed frame, you’ll need the items below: